OpenMW/openmw/docs/source/reference/modding/settings/shadows.rst

 :Default:	0.5

 Controls the ratio of :math:`C_i^{log}` versus :math:`C_i^{uniform}` used to form the Practical Split Scheme as described in the linked paper.
+When using a larger-than-default viewing distance and distant terrain, and you have `allow shadow map overlap`_ enabled, larger values will prevent nearby shadows losing quality.
+It is therefore recommended that this isn't left at the default when the viewing distance is changed.

 split point bias
 ----------------